 An easy way you can book five-star resorts for less is by booking off-season travel.
 That’s according to Liz Dahl, founder of travel site Boomer Travel Patrol.

 Take Hix Island House, a luxury hotel on the island of Vieques just off the southeast corner of mainland Puerto Rico, for example.
-Casa Solaris, a fully equipped two-bedroom loft, costs $295 per night between April 1 and Dec.
-24. But, pricing shoots up to $460 per night over the Christmas and New Year holidays.
+Casa Solaris, a fully equipped two-bedroom loft, costs $300 per night between April 27 and Dec.
+17. But, pricing shoots up to $480 per night over the Christmas and New Year holidays.

 To save even more, travel during the week.
 Rentals are a hard sell during the workweek, so many renters drop pricing to entice travelers.

 Stick With One Company, Be Nice and Ask for Upgrades

 Dan Nainan, a professional comedian who’s performed in over 20 countries, said he flies the same airline every time.
 That helps him get the best seat available on his long and frequent flights.
 He also isn’t afraid to trade politeness for perks.

 “Be extremely friendly, and make friends with flight attendants, hotel personnel and car rental agents,” he said.
 “It’s much, much easier to be upgraded to the nicer car, the hotel suite or first class if you are nice.”